Adapting Your Board to the New Geopolitical Landscape

 Boards must actively shape market entry, supply chains, and corporate strategy based on geopolitical realities.
 High-performing Boards:

-• Reassess geographic strategy proactively – Boards should ensure management stress-tests market expansion and supply chain choices for geopolitical risks.
+• Boards should proactively reassess their geographic strategy, ensuring that management stress-tests market expansion, supply chain choices and ESG governance for geopolitical risks.
 Should we nearshore operations?
 Should we diversify beyond volatile trade corridors?
+Are we prepared for the fragmentation of global ESG?
+6

 • Hold Board meetings in key strategic markets – Conducting Board meetings in India, Mexico, or key Asian growth hubs enhances first-hand market understanding.
 However, sensitive locations require careful timing, security planning, and external stakeholder engagement strategies.